beletalabs/ktabelo/README.md

-# Tabelo
+# KTabelo

 A table editor based on Qt/KF for C++.

 ## Description

-Tabelo is an open source table editor written in C++ using the Qt and KDE frameworks.
+KTabelo is an open source table editor written in C++ using the Qt and KDE frameworks.

 ## Copyright